The Strange Love of Martha Ivers: Contemporary

 Herbert Cohn of the Brooklyn Daily Eagle wrote: "It is a complex story, but [director] Milestone used each detail to make his characters seem real, their actions not too far-fetched," and went on to praise the leading performances.
 John L. Scott of the Los Angeles Times praised the performances as raw and "geared toward the material," and added that the film "is not a pretty tale but it holds the attention down to the last scene."

 A review published in The New York Times noted: "reminding one of a jigsaw puzzle, there are long stretches in The Strange Love of Martha Ivers when it seems as though the director, Lewis Milestone, and Robert Rossen, the author, will not be able to gather in all the pieces of the rambling plot.
 But they manage it expeditiously, if with less finesse and surprise than one could wish."

 Modern assessment

-The film has received acclaim from modern critics.
-It holds a 100% approval rating on Rotten Tomatoes, based on 10 reviews.